Erskine Nicol

 Erskine Nicol RSA ARA (3 July 1825 – 1904) was a Scottish figure and genre painter.

 Life

 He was born in Leith on 3 July 1825 the eldest son of James Main Nicol and his wife Margaret Alexander.
 His father rented a property on Lochend Road and worked in a wine merchant (Wauchope & Moodie) at 133 Constitution Street.
 The family moved to Fife Place on Leith Walk in the 1830s.

-After initial apprenticeship as a decorator he turned to art.
+After initial apprenticeship to a decorator he turned to art.
 He was a student at the Trustees' Academy on Picardy Place in Edinburgh, where he studied with Sir William Allan, and Thomas Duncan.
 On qualifying he initially taught as an Art Master at the old Leith High School.